FOR IMMEDIATE RELEASE: May 14, 2018

 LAKEWOOD, Colo. – Two years after its initial release, The Source website has expanded to include a decade’s worth of financial information related to the operations and activities of Western Area Power Administration.

 “This is the culmination of several months of effort by many people around the organization,” said Senior Vice President and Chief Financial Officer Dennis Sullivan.
 “We will refresh this data annually for years to come as we continue to improve our collaborative transparency efforts with customers.”

 The added information consists of data from Oct.
 1, 2007-Sept.
 30, 2017 and includes:

-are also available to help visitors find, understand and interpret the data on the site.
+A how-to guide and introductory narrative are also available to help visitors find, understand and interpret the data on the site.
 Both were developed to help users better understand the information and offer up-front answers to expected questions.